ecoologic/go-escape-analysis/README.md

 # Go Escape Analysis

-Profiling a small program and using escape analysis to demonstrate why, when manipulating big or variable size data, we should pass a pointer to it in Go functions:
+When manipulating large or variable-sized data in Go functions, it is important to understand the performance implications of passing data as a value versus passing a pointer to the data.
+By profiling a small program and using escape analysis, we can demonstrate why passing a pointer is often more efficient.

+If you return a pointer, the Garbage Collector (GC) can't understand when it will stop being used, but if you declare a local pointer, the GC can free the related memory when the function is over.

 Prefer: